 1. Engaging Content

-Your page must feature a great headline and encouraging content (like a real life story) that compels people to donate.
-Using powerful videos and graphics are perfect to engage your audience.
+Your page must feature a great headline and encouraging content (like a real-life story) that compels people to donate.
+Using powerful videos and graphics is perfect to engage your audience.

 2. Campaign Counter/Fundraising Thermometer